- How is lymphoma of the skin treated?

 Once a skin lymphoma is found and staged, your health care team will discuss your treatment options with you.
 The treatment options for a person with skin lymphoma depend on the kind of lymphoma and its stage, as well as other factors such as your overall health.
 Of course, no two patients are exactly alike, and treatment options are tailored to each patient’s situation.

-Several types of treatment can be used against skin lymphoma.
+Several types of treatment can be used for skin lymphoma.
 These can generally be divided into:

 - Treatments directed only at the skin